Protecting Employees from Work-related Eye Injuries

 • Optimal radiation protection

-Employers can learn the vital design features of safety spectacles, safety goggles, and face shields by using OSHA’s Eye and Face Protection eTool for each of these types of eye injuries, as described here:
+Employers can learn the vital design features of safety spectacles, safety goggles, and face shields by using OSHA’s Eye and Face Protection page for each of these types of eye injuries, as described here:

 Can Eye Injuries Lead to Blindness?